txstate-etc/react-mutable-stores/README.md

 This way your store controls all the business logic and your components can be truly reactive.

 Note that `this.value` contains the current version of the store.
-That is inherited from `BehaviorSubject`.
+This was copied from RxJS' `BehaviorSubject` to maintain compatibility.

 ### Asynchronous mutations
 Mutation methods become even more powerful when you do asynchronous updates.
 All of